This was one of the very few native families which had been dignified by the peerage of Ireland.

-CORNELIUS O'CALLAGHAN was lord and chieftain of Callaghan, and seised of several large territories in 1594, as appears by an inquisition taken by Sir Thomas Norris, Vice-President of Munster, in 1594.
+CORNELIUS O'CALLAGHAN, enjoyed very extensive territorial possessions in 1594, according to an inquisition taken by Sir Thomas Norris, Vice-President of Munster, in that year.

-CORNELIUS O'CALLAGHAN ESQ, (grandson of Cornelius O'Callaghan Esq, an eminent lawyer, and MP for Fethard, in the reign of Queen Anne,) who was elevated to the peerage, in 1785, by the title of Baron Lismore, of Shanbally, County Tipperary.
+CORNELIUS O'CALLAGHAN (1741-97), who was elevated to the peerage, in 1785, by the title of Baron Lismore, of Shanbally, County Tipperary.

-Lord Lismore married, in 1774, Frances, 2nd daughter of Mr Speaker Ponsonby, of the Irish House of Commons, and niece of William, Earl of Bessborough, by whom he had issue,
+His lordship married, in 1774, Frances, second daughter of Mr Speaker Ponsonby, of the Irish House of Commons, and niece, paternally, of William, Earl of Bessborough, and niece, maternally, of William, 3rd Duke of Devonshire, by whom he had issue,

-He married, in 1808, Lady Eleanor Butler, youngest daughter of John, Earl of Ormonde, and sister of the Marquess of Ormonde, by whom he had one only daughter, born in 1811.
+This nobleman married, in 1808, Eleanor, youngest daughter of John, 17th Earl of Ormonde, and sister of the Marquess of Ormonde, by whom he had issue,

 Shanbally was long and irregular, of a silver-grey ashlar.
 It had numerous machiolations, towers and battlements.